citizensadvice/build-and-private-ecr-push-action/README.md

 # Build & Push To Private ERC

 Build and push a Docker image to a private ECR repository in one action.
+This action can only be used on **private** Github repositories.
+For public repositories, please use [this action.](https://github.com/citizensadvice/build-and-push-action)

 By default it will push the image with three different tags: